 The applicant, Mikhail Kotelnikov, is a Russian national who was born in 1981 and lives in Veshenskaya, a village in the Rostov Region (Russia).
-The case concerns his complaint that there was no effective investigation into a car accident in which he suffered severe injuries.
+The case concerned his complaint that there had been no effective investigation into a car accident in which he had suffered severe injuries.